 The relevance to the real world

 This is what distinguishes ‘applied’ from ‘theoretical’ linguistics.
 Theoretical linguistics concerns itself with an abstract understanding of how language functions; applied linguistics is about taking those insights and finding answers to the ‘so what?’ and ‘now what?’ questions.
-In recent years, the number of ‘real-world problems’ (or situations) that linguistics is being applied to has definitely proliferated.
+In recent years, the number of ‘real-world problems’ (or situations) to which linguistics is being applied has definitely proliferated.
 It now includes topics such as lexicography (the production of dictionaries), automated translation, human-machine interaction, and speech therapy, among others.
-All these endeavours certainly fall under the applied linguistics remit, but for my purposes as a language educator, I use a more restricted definition: in the context of this course, applied linguistics is the branch of linguistics that seeks to find implications of linguistics theory for language teaching and learning.
+All these endeavours certainly fall under the applied linguistics remit, but for my purposes as a language educator, I use a more restricted definition: in the context of language education, applied linguistics is the branch of linguistics that seeks to find implications of linguistics theory for language teaching and learning.

 The use of empirical methods

 In the broadest sense, the word empirical means ‘connected to our senses’, or ‘deriving from our real-world experience’.
 If we want to raise the bar somewhat, it could also index a rigorous and systematic way of collecting data and thinking about them.
 Given enough resources, like time, funding and expertise, applied linguistics might involve carefully conducted experiments using sophisticated machinery that records the properties of sound or the workings of the brain.
 However, this definition need not preclude less ambitious work.
 Such empirical investigations might be motivated by a teacher’s wish to better understand their learners’ needs; they might be driven by said teacher’s inquisitive mind; and they might be conducted with the resources at the teachers’ disposal.
 What is key is not the scope of the study, but rather the commitment to using facts and the determination to challenge ‘givens’.

 The role of theory

 Why does it matter?

 One might argue that it is possible to be a very good language teacher without knowing much about research, theory or applied linguistics (as was most recently proclaimed by Péter Medgyes).
 This is not a point without any merit, but in my view, there are two problems with it.